Strategies to minimize waste and maximize sustainable impact

 The Food and Agriculture Organization of the United Nations (FAO) estimates that approximately one third of all food produced worldwide is wasted.
 In the context of the hotel industry, this problem takes on significant proportions.
 Hotels generate a considerable amount of food waste, from preparation to service and consumption.

 Food waste not only has an economic impact on accommodations, but also contributes to the depletion of natural resources and increases greenhouse gas emissions.
-Faced with this reality, sustainability-conscious hoteliers have the opportunity to lead change through the adoption of efficient practices.
+Faced with this reality, hoteliers who are aware of sustainability have the opportunity to lead the change through the adoption of efficient practices.

 Strategies to minimize food waste